TexasInstruments/edgeai-app-stack/README.md

     `./setup.sh`

 4. Connect the SD card that is flashed with EdgeAI WIC Image.
-By default TargetFS and Install Path is set as default SD Card mount path (/media/$USER/rootfs)
+By default TargetFS and Install Path is set as $(PWD)/targetfs

 5. Modify Makefile to set TARGETFS, SOC, INSTALL_PATH etc..